BeSpontaneous/Proteus-pytorch/README.md

     - Target Model: ViT-B and ViT-L

     The performance gap between Proteus and the Oracle method DINOv2 is enclosed when we scale up the model size.
-Proteus-L almost match the performance of DINOv2-L across various tasks.
+Proteus-L almost matches the performance of DINOv2-L across various tasks.

     <div align="center">
     <img src="fig/dino_bl.png" width="600px" height="400px">